How We Do It

 Hops emerge annually, and as the vines emerge we use coconut coir, tied to our hop trellis and anchored into the soil, we train them to those bine lines (ropes), and they then spend the next 1.5-2 months climbing up to 18+ feet.
 Over the next couple months they flower and mature until mid-August where we cut them down and harvest them by hand.
 From there, we've built a kiln that dries them, and then they are properly stored until it's time to use them.

-Everything is done by hand and in a controlled environment.
+We make our tallow skincare products by hand and in a controlled environment.